Zamiell/typescript-faq/README.md

 ## Should I use number enums or string enums?

-In general, you should use string enums, but using number enums is okay too in certain situations.
+In general, you should use string enums, but using number enums is okay in certain situations.
 See [this explanation](https://github.com/IsaacScript/isaacscript/blob/main/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md#number-enums-vs-string-enums).

 <br>